Drunkards Association wants the double-track system introduced at drinking spots

 The Drunkards Association of Ghana wants President Nana Addo Dankwa Akufo-Addo to introduce a double tracks system at drinking spots all over the country.

-President Nana Addo Dankwa Akufo-Addo in his 14th address to the nation on measures to be taken by government to fight the coronavirus pandemic announced the reopening of drinking spots and tourist sites in the country.
+President Nana Addo Dankwa Akufo-Addo in his 14th address to the nation on measures taken by the government to fight the Coronavirus pandemic announced the reopening of drinking spots and tourists sites in the country.

 “In an open place where people can rush in to drink… when you drink to some level we will allow you to go home so that we allow others to also come.
 We will give you a card if you’re in the gold batch you will come in the evening, if you are in the green batch you will come in the morning so that we will be able to observe the social distancing protocols,” Moses Drybon told JoyNews.